3028Bikalpa/SOSC314_project_Bikki/readme.md

 **Goal:** Test whether models trained on “earlier” data maintain performance on “later” data (deployment-like behavior).

-**Important limitation:** The dataset does not provide reliable date features in the modeling table used here, so we **simulate distribution drift by splitting the dataset in sequential row order.
+**Important limitation:** The dataset does not provide reliable date features in the modeling table used here, so we **simulate distribution drift by splitting the dataset in sequential row order**.

 **Approach (Conceptually):**
 - Split the data into: